BoldingBruggeman/nemo-medusa-cssm/README.md

 You can customize the number of nodes and the maximum runtime by editing `run.sbatch`, or by providing additional arguments `--nodes=<N>` and `--time=<HH:MM:SS>` to `sbatch`.

-You cna check the status of your job as describe din the previous section.
+You can check the status of your job as described in the previous section.